 Shaving facial or body hair gives the hair a blunt tip.
 The tip might feel coarse or "stubbly" for a time as it grows out.
-During this phase, the hair might be more noticeable and perhaps appear darker or thicker — but it's not.
+During this phase, the hair might be more noticeable and perhaps appear darker or thicker.

 If you notice a sudden increase in facial or body hair, talk to your doctor.
 This could be a medication side effect or a sign of an underlying medical condition.
 Your doctor might also provide advice about various hair-removal techniques.

 Dec.
 23, 2021